frconor-ebook/meditations/_posts/2025-02-05-the-apostolate.md

 deep level.

-"Years ago, in my prayer," said St. Josemaría, "giving thanks to God, I serenaded the Work with a song from my homeland: *Capulllico, capullico, / ya te estás volviendo rosa---*\'Little bud, little bud, / you are already becoming a rose. / Now the time is drawing near / to whisper something in your ear.'
-My children, today you have in your hands some really beautiful, splendid roses, though they may have thorns" (*Ibid*.).
+"Years ago, in my prayer," said St. Josemaría, "giving thanks to God, I serenaded the Work with a song from my homeland:*Capulllico, capullico, / ya te estás volviendo rosa---*'Little bud, little bud, / you are already becoming a rose. / Now the time is drawing near / to whisper something in your ear.'
+My children, today you have in your hands some really beautiful, splendid roses, though they may have thorns" (*ibid*.).

 We have beautiful roses, wonderful instruments.
 The stage has been set.
 The Lord invites us to cast our nets.

-"Now is the moment," he says, "not to fall asleep, but to be vibrant, so as to gather up---and hand over to Jesus and to his Holy Church---the harvest that has been won with so much effort" (*Ibid*.).
+"Now is the moment," he says, "not to fall asleep, but to be vibrant, so as to gather up---and hand over to Jesus and to his Holy Church---the harvest that has been won with so much effort" (*ibid*.).

 We sow the seeds, but then the harvest comes.
 And every year in the field there\'s a harvest.
 Our Lord doesn\'t deny us the harvest.
 It comes.
 It\'s there.
 We have to have our minds on the harvest.

 Every farmer spends the whole year thinking about the harvest.
 It\'s the most important time of the year.
-The time is right to gather un things when they need to be gathered in, to watch out for the weather and all these things, because it\'s all about the harvest.
+The time is right to gather in things when they need to be gathered in, to watch out for the weather and all these things, because it\'s all about the harvest.